$0 India → Canada Express Entry Guide — Quick-Start Checklist

 Comprehensive Checklist Summary

-- [ ] PCC from PSK (apply after ITA)
+• [ ] PCC from PSK (request while in the pool or promptly after ITA)

 The India → Canada Express Entry Guide at /from-india/ca-express-entry/ includes ready-to-use templates for the supervisor reference letter, Letter of Explanation, and the IRCC-compliant bank letter format — the three documents where Indian applicants most often go wrong.